vechain/vechain-dapp-kit/packages/react-wallet-kit/README.md

 -   Allow easy interaction with all wallets.
 -   Connex is designed to play nice with one wallet at a time, this library provides a layer on top of Connex to easily allow interaction with all wallets.
--   Easy setup for wallet connect.
+-   Easy setup for wallet connect
--   Create your own

 ## Installation